2022 Leading Change Institute

-The LCI will be held at the Fairmont Washington, DC, Georgetown.
+The LCI is held in Washington, DC.
 With the national headquarters for many higher education associations within walking distance and close proximity to the heart of higher education’s national policy-making body, the LCI encourages dialogue between participants, government officials, and leaders of these national organizations.

-Institute fellows are entitled to join two listservs: one for their cohort and one that includes fellows from all previous years.
-These listservs are private and may only be joined by those who have participated in the Institute, so all requests to join, or change one’s email address, are handled by CLIR and EDUCAUSE.
+As of September 2021, Institute fellows are entitled to join the Institute’s alumni community group, which is hosted by EDUCAUSE through their EDUCAUSE Connect platform.
+The group is private and may only be joined by those who have participated in the Institute, so all requests to join are handled by CLIR and EDUCAUSE.

 Several cohorts also have individual community groups, enabling those who went through a particular Institute together to stay in touch with their “class.”
 Beginning in 2022, each cohort will have its own community group established when the new group of participants is announced.

 Questions about participation in or use of the community groups can be directed to Lizzi Albert (CLIR) or Veronica Diaz (EDUCAUSE).